 We are a blank check company incorporated as a Delaware corporation on July 27, 2020 and formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses.
 Simultaneously with the consummation of the Public Offering, we consummated the private sale of an aggregate of 6,481,550 warrants, each exercisable to purchase one share of Class A common stock, par value \$0.0001 per share ("Class A common stock") at \$11.50 per share, to Kingswood Global Sponsor LLC, our sponsor, and one of the Company's directors at a price of \$1.00 per warrant, generating gross proceeds, before expenses, of approximately \$6,481,550 (the "Private Placement").
-We intend to consummate an initial business combination using cash from the proceeds of our Public Offering that closed on November 24, 2020 and the Private Placement, and from additional issuances of, if any, our equity and our debt, or a combination of cash, equity and debt.
+We intend to consummate an initial business combination using cash from the proceeds of our initial public offering (the "Public Offering") that closed on November 24, 2020 (the "Closing Date") and the Private Placement, and from additional issuances of, if any, our equity and our debt, or a combination of cash, equity and debt.

-We have incurred, and in the event our initial business combination (as described below) is not consummated, expect to continue to incur significant costs in the pursuit of our acquisition plans.
-We cannot guaranty that our plan to complete our initial business combination, including the proposed business combination will be successful.
+We have incurred, and in the event the Proposed Business Combination (as defined below) is not consummated, expect to continue to incur significant costs in the pursuit of our acquisition plans.
+We cannot assure you that our plan to complete our initial Business Combination, including the proposed Business Combination will be successful.